 An example on this kind of data is the survey on raw materials in manufacturing.
-Another is in gross fixed capital formation where a sub-system offers a first bid on the product-structure for those cells which are not predetermined.
+Another is in gross fixed capital formation were the system described in the annex also offers a first bid on the product-structure for those cells which are not predetermined.
 A third example is corrections to the matrices on taxes on products and VAT in order to take account of changes in tax rates and systems.